Sanford Bishop: Early life, education, and legal career

 Bishop was born in Mobile, Alabama, to Minnie B. Slade and Sanford Dixon Bishop, the first president of Bishop State Community College.
-Bishop obtained a B.A. degree from Morehouse College in 1968, majoring in political science and minoring in English, and a J.D. degree from Emory University School of Law in 1971.
+Bishop obtained a Bachelor of Arts degree from Morehouse College in 1968, majoring in political science and minoring in English, and a Juris Doctor from the Emory University School of Law in 1971.
 At Morehouse, he was a classmate of Herman Cain.
 He served in the United States Army between 1969 and 1971.
 Bishop subsequently operated a law firm in Columbus, Georgia.

 Bishop has received the Distinguished Eagle Scout Award from the Boy Scouts of America (BSA), given to Eagle Scouts for distinguished career achievement.
 He is a member of BSA's Order of the Arrow (OA) and as a youth was on the OA ceremonies team.
 He is a resident of Albany, Georgia, where he is a member of the Mount Zion Baptist Church.
 Bishop is a Life Member of Kappa Alpha Psi fraternity, initiated at Morehouse's Pi chapter.
 He is a Shriner and 33° Mason.

+Bishop is married to Vivian Creighton, who served from 1993 to 2021 as Municipal Clerk of Columbus.